irebah/triple-bed-bunk-design/README.md

 This project showcases a 3D model of a triple bed bunk design using React Three Fiber, Vite, and TypeScript.
 The application provides an interactive experience where users can view and explore the bunk bed design in a 3D space.

+You can view the live version of the project at [https://irebah.github.io/triple-bed-bunk-design](https://irebah.github.io/triple-bed-bunk-design).

 ## Table of Contents

 - [Features](#features)